-On Tuesday morning in the first week of the School holidays, fifteen adventurous campers made their way to Nanga Bush camp in Dwellingup for the Annual SALSA Camp.
+On Tuesday morning in the first week of the School holidays, fifteen adventurous children who live with vision impairment made their way to Nanga Bush camp in Dwellingup for the Annual SALSA Camp.

 As we were staying in a new dormitory, much exploration and discovery of the new surroundings took place, as beds were located and made.
 The kitchen was soon put through its paces as the camp snacks, mini muffins and chocolate chip cookies, were cooked.